samcottle/notes/docslikecode.md

 # Git for docs

-Git works on both text and binary files (images, video, audio, etc.), and treats both as the same.
-The difference is that binary files can be difficult to merge, and so Git won't even try and merge them (it'll just ask you to choose one over the other).
+Git works on both text and binary files (images, video, audio, etc.), and generally treats both as the same.
+The difference is that Git won't even try to merge binary files (it'll just ask you to choose one over the other).

 ## Git stages
 1. **Unstaged** - Local change to a file (or added or deleted the file).
 Use this when additions have been made, but you're unsure whether you want to use them yet.
 This is basically an unsaved file.